lucas11333/education-and-happiness/README.md

 To access the United States Cross-Sectional Cumulative Data from 1972-2012, follow these steps:

-1.Go to https://gss.norc.org/get-the-data/stata and access the General Social Survey.
+1. Go to https://gss.norc.org/get-the-data/stata and access the General Social Survey.

 2. Select GSS 1972-2012 Cross-Sectional Cumulative Data and choose a language to access the database of available surveys.